tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 you mentally replace the spaces in that first output line above with `+` signs.

-This then explains the discrepancy between the first and second commands' outputs raised by the second question above: the first output of the first command is positive, while the second command's output is negative, so there is a space at the beginning of the first output for the implicit `+` sign.
+This then explains the apparent discrepancy between the first and second commands' outputs: the first output of the first command is positive, while the second command's output is negative, so there is a space at the beginning of the first output for the implicit `+` sign.

 As for the third question, the default output format is in scientific notation with full precision displayed: 4.5&times;10¹ = 45 degrees, the